-Frank J. Maginniss, treasurer of the MacAndrews Forbes Co., which controls 90 per cent of the licorice busness of the country, spoke on "Licorice," telling how the company employs 100,000 people in far-distant parts of the world, including South Russia, Spain, Italy, Persia, Asia Minor and China, to dig the root, which grows wild and which cannot be cultivated except where it is indigenous.
+Frank J. Maginniss, treasurer of the MacAndrews & Forbes Co., which controls 90 per cent of the licorice business of the country, spoke on "Licorice," telling how the company employs 100,000 people in far-distant parts of the world, including South Russia, Spain, Italy, Persia, Asia Minor and China, to dig the root, which grows wild and which cannot be cultivated except where it is indigenous. which cannot be cultivated except where it is indigenous.
 His company spent half a million dollars in trying to grow the root in New Jersey, but failed.
-Fully 95 per cent of the manufactured product, or about 25,000 tons, is used making chewing tobacco, which is used almost exclusively in the United States.
-The remaining 5 per cent goes making chewing tobacco, which he had made to Persia and other countries where the root is found, and described some of the difficulties which resulted from the great war.
-One of these difficulties was dealing with the Bolsheviki, which resulted in heavy losses.
-The company is now able to gate along without the product from South Russia.
-In response to a question, Mr. Maginniss said that he is not personally in favor of recognizing the Soviet government.
+Fully 95 per cent of the manufactured product, or about 25,000 tons, is used in making chewing tobacco, which is used almost exclusively in the United States.
+The remaining 5 per cent goes into candy and other products.
+Mr. Maginniss told of interesting experiences in trips which he had made to Persia and other countries where the root is found, and described some other countries where the root is found, and described some of the difficulties which resulted from the great war. of these difficulties was dealing with the Bolsheviki, which resulted in heavy losses.
+The company is now able to get along without the product from South Russia.
+In response to a question, Mr. Maginniss said that he is not personally favor of recognizing the Soviet government.

-Major Dean Langmuir spoke briefly on his recent to Germany and Austria.
-As an illustration of how the value of the German mark has declined, he displayed hundred billion marks which were worth \$1 in German when he was there, and a little later could be obtained for sents in Vienna.
-He said that owing to the extreme distinctly of obtaining accurate information in foreign countries under post-war conditions, the reports of travelers of very little value.
+Major Dean Langmuir spoke briefly on his recent trip to Germany and Austria.
+As an illustration of how value of the German mark has declined, he displayed five hundred billion marks which were worth \$1 in Germany when he was there, and a little later could be obtained for 8 cents in Vienna.
+He said that owing to the extreme difficulty of obtaining accurate information in foreign countries under post-war conditions, the reports of travelers are of very little value.

-President Harold P. Daniels announced the recent dearloof the vice-president of the club, George G. Thomson, and a committee consisting of Lyman Beecher Stowe and Homer Croy was appointed to express the sympathy of the club in resolutions to be presented to Mrs. Thomson.
+President Harold P. Daniels announced the recent death of the vice-president of the club, George G. Thomson, and a committee consisting of Lyman Beecher Stowe and Homer Croy was appointed to express the sympathy of the club in resolutions to be presented to Mrs. Thomson.